Central Processing Unit (CPU) consists of the following features −

 It does not process or store data.

-Function of arithmetic section is to perform arithmetic operations like addition, subtraction, multiplication and division.
-All complex operations are done by making repetitive use of above operations.
+Function of arithmetic section is to perform arithmetic operations like addition, subtraction, multiplication, and division.
+All complex operations are done by making repetitive use of the above operations.